MJamalAhmadKhan/Namal-Criko/docs/README.md

 # 🏏 Namal Criko - Cricket Simulation Trainer

-[cite_start]Namal Criko is a web-based interactive cricket simulation training platform designed for students and cricket enthusiasts at Namal University[cite: 833]. [cite_start]The system provides a technology-driven environment to learn and practice cricket techniques through visual simulations and technical textual instruction[cite: 834].
+Namal Criko is a web-based interactive cricket simulation training platform designed for students and cricket enthusiasts at Namal University.The system provides a technology-driven environment to learn and practice cricket techniques through visual simulations and technical textual instruction.

 ---